PORTRAIT PHOTOGRAPHY TIPS FOR EVERYONE

 3. Wear a favorite outfit.
 If you think you look really good in it, then you will.

 4. Know your likes and dislikes from previous portraits.
-Tell the photographer ahead of time or when you’re about to shoot.
-It avoids them inadvertently repeating something you hate (they’re not psychic).
+Tell the photographer ahead of time or when you arrive at the studio.
+It avoids them inadvertently repeating something you dislike (they’re not psychic).

-5. Think about what kind of style appeals to you–conventional, casual, reserved, contemporary, avant-garde, photojournalistic, rock ‘n’ roll album cover, retro, and so forth.
+5. Think about what kind of style appeals to you–classic, assertive, casual, reserved, contemporary, enigmatic, classy, aloof, avant-garde, photojournalistic, rock ‘n’ roll album cover, retro, attentive, pensive, mellow, distinguished, vibrant, sanguine, artsy, upbeat, forceful, and so forth.
+Phew!

 6. Look at the photographer’s previous work.
-See that they’re comfortable working with people.
-People can be quirky.
-You have to work with all sorts of people.
+See if they’re comfortable working with people.
+People can be quirky and it pays to work well with all types of people.

-7. If you spot some other portrait you really like, save it and use it for inspiration (not imitation).
+7. If you find another portrait you really like from whatever source, save it on your phone, and use it for inspiration or guidance, not copying or imitation.

 8. Shoot plenty.
 Shoot a range of smiles & expressions.
 Sort it out when viewing on the back of the camera.
 Be ruthless in editing out the not-so-good ones.
 It’s not like you’re wasting film or anything.